Looking for information but not sure where to start?

 Research shows that intensive reading programs work best when they are delivered frequently and consistently.
 When there are long-standing learning difficulties, despite extra help at school, the brain needs more input to see patterns that can help it perform better academically.
 Our reading intervention program requires at least two sessions every week, since frequent exposure to letters, words, and blends is necessary to help change brain circuits for decoding.

-A 50-minute session costs $140 with psychologist oversight and $120 without supervision.
+A 50-minute session costs $120.
 Please check with your insurance provider to see if this cost for academic intervention might be covered.
-Note: Our psychologist oversight option is only available to families physically residing in Ontario during the tutoring sessions.

 Yes!
 Our central office is in Toronto, Ontario, Canada.
 However, we offer our academic interventions to clients across Canada and the United States through secure video sessions.

 Provincial health plans like OHIP generally do not cover educational treatments.
 Academic interventions may be covered by private insurance plans.
-If psychology oversight is required for insurance coverage, a psychologist with expertise in learning can collaborate with your child’s tutor in developing and overseeing the Academic Treatment Plan.
-Currently, while Rewire 4 Reading is available across the United States and Canada, our psychology oversight option is only available to families physically residing in Ontario during the tutoring sessions.
+Please check with your provider.
+Rewire 4 Reading is available across the United States and Canada.

 For more information about Rewire 4 Reading, please contact us at info@possibilitiesclinic.com or call 1-833-482-5558.

-You can also get started right away by completing our Registration Form.
+You can also get started right away by completing our Intake Form.
 Once this form is received, our Care Team will help you book your appointment with our coaching team.

 Get in touch with us